learntheropes/learntheropes/README.md

 Telegram: [LEARNTHEROPES_XYZ](https://t.me/LEARNTHEROPES_XYZ)

 Public BTCPay Server instance available at [https://learntheropes.xyz](https://learntheropes.xyz).
-Feel free to contact me by email or telegram if you need help with the setup.
+Feel free to contact me by email or telegram if you need an account (open registration disabled due to spam).